-The Company is close to completing the construction of a new, pharmaceutical grade salt ("Medi-Salt") manufacturing facility at the Middlewich site.
-Following a commissioning phase, the Company expects to commence sales in the middle of 2024, thereby delivering a major expansion and diversification of operations.
+Completion of the Company's new, pharmaceutical grade salt ("Medi-Salt") manufacturing facility at the Middlewich site was expected in 2024, but was only partly operational by the end of the year.
+Full commissioning of the plant is now expected to be completed by mid-2025 and this will deliver a major expansion and diversification of operations.